e-mar404/e-mar404/README.md

 ## 🔭 Currently working on:

 - System Administrator @ [Beta Academy](https://www.betaacademy.org/)
-- http server in go
+- personal site/blog with hmtx and go
 - Ricing personal neovim config and getting ready to use it fulltime

 ## 📝 Planned Projects: